 2) The ancient Roman festival Saturnalia

 The Ancient Romans celebrated the festival of Saturnalia in honour of the god Saturn.
 The festival started a week before the winter solstice and continued for the month.
 According to the Roman calendar, the winter solstice fell on the 25th of December.
-A notable aspect of the festival was role reversal where the servants acted as masters and were given freedom of speech without the consequence of being punished.
+A notable aspect of the festival was role reversal.
+Here the servants acted as masters, thus acquiring the freedom of speech without the consequence of facing punishment.
 Additionally, the Romans followed the tradition of gift-giving.

 3) Why is Christmas celebrated on the 25th of December?